 The escalation or escalator clause is a clause in a real estate sale agreement that allows for an increase in the price offered under certain conditions.
-An escalation clause is a tool used by real estate agents designed to eliminate competing bids by automatically raising an offered price when a competing offer comes in before the agreed upon end of the escalation period.
-The clause gets triggered only by the existence of another offer, automatically increases the price of the offer without the seller having to make a counter-offer or the buyer having to make a new offer.
+An escalation clause is a tool used by real estate agents to eliminate competing bids by automatically raising an offered price when a competing offer comes in before the agreed-upon end of the escalation period.
+The clause gets triggered only by the existence of another offer.
+It automatically increases the offer’s price without the seller having to make a counter-offer or the buyer having to make a new offer.

-- Betty agrees to allow her broker to include an escalation clause in her offer to automatically increase her offered price in $1,000 increments over any higher offer, up to a maximum price of $384,000.
+- The buyer agrees to allow their broker to include an escalation clause in their offer to automatically increase the offered price in $1,000 increments over any higher offer, up to a maximum price of $384,000.

-- However, if there is an offer for $385,000, the offer does not escalate, and the seller could accept the higher offer OR could issue a counter-offer back to Betty to ask her to pay more than the maximum stated in her escalation clause.
+- However, suppose there is an offer for $385,000.
+In that case, the offer does not escalate, and the seller could accept the higher offer OR could issue a counter-offer back to the buyer to ask them to pay more than the maximum stated in her escalation clause.

-In theory, this clause is simple and straightforward for both the buyer and seller.
-The clause can be as basic as “Purchase price to be $1,000 more than any other offer submitted to Seller before December 12.”
-In practice, however, it takes some thought and attention to detail to write it correctly, avoid confusion, and make sure that an actual price is agreed upon between the buyer and seller.
-Additionally, things can get messy when there are multiple offers with escalation clauses, or if a seller counter-offers with an escalation clause.
+In theory, this clause is straightforward for both the buyer and seller.
+The clause can be as simple as “Purchase price to be $1,000 more than any other offer submitted to Seller before December 12.”
+In practice, it takes some thought and attention to detail to write it correctly, avoid confusion, and make sure that an actual price is agreed to between the buyer and seller.
+Additionally, things can get messy with multiple offers with escalation clauses or a seller counter-offers with an escalation clause.